ldn-softdev/jtc/User Guide.md

 - `<..>` will try "expanding" a string value into a JSON
 - `>..<` will take a current JSON value and stringify it

-The token notation follows the same rule as for `{}`, i.e. single angular bracket notation will result in a "naked" JSON value (i.e. without quotation marks, curly braces or square brackets for strings, objects and arrays respectively).
+The token notation follows the same rule as for regular tokens (`{}`, `{{}}`), i.e. single angular bracket notation will result in a "naked" JSON value (i.e. without quotation marks, curly braces or square brackets for strings, objects and arrays respectively).
 While double token notation is always a safe type and result of operation while be a complete JSON type.

 This little demo illustrates the tokens usage:
 ```